pallebone/PersonalBlockListsPAllebone/README.md

 Copy list to notepad++

-Remove carridge returns and replace with a space by finding '\r\n' (do not include ' in search) and replacing wit a single space.
+Remove carridge returns and replace with a space by finding '\r\n' (do not include ' in search) and replacing with a single space.

 Notepad++ now has a list of domains with a space between each entry.

 Copy this to clipboard.

-On pihole run command 'pihole -w -nr <pasted list of domains>'
+On pihole run command 'pihole -w -nr PastedListOfDomainsFromClipboard'

 Whitelist now has all entries added.